Swissair Flight 111: Crew

 In command was 49-year-old Captain Urs Zimmermann.
 At the time of the accident, he had logged approximately 10,800 hours of total flying time, of which 900 hours were logged in the MD-11.
 He was also an instructor pilot for the MD-11.
-Before his career with Swissair, he was a fighter pilot in the Swiss Air Force from 1966 to 1970.
+Before his career with Swissair, he was a fighter pilot in the Swiss Air Force from 1967 to 1970.
 Zimmermann was described as a friendly person with professional skills, who always worked with exactness and precision.
 Zimmermann was due to turn 50 the day after the accident.

 The first officer, 36-year-old Stefan Löw, had logged approximately 4,800 hours of total flying time, including 230 hours on the MD-11.
 He was an instructor on the McDonnell Douglas MD-80 and the Airbus A320.
 From 1982 to 1990, Löw had been a pilot in the Swiss Air Force.
 The cabin crew comprised a maître de cabine (purser) and eleven flight attendants.
 All crew members on board Flight 111 were qualified, certified, and trained in accordance with Swiss regulations under the Joint Aviation Authorities (JAA).

-Flight timeline
+Accident

-Swissair Flight 111 crashed 8 km off the coast of Peggy's Cove.
+Swissair Flight 111 crashed 8 km off the coast of Peggys Cove.
 Pictured is the community's iconic Peggys Point Lighthouse in 2005, with St. Margarets Bay seen below the lighthouse on the right.

+Departure

 Flight 111 took off from New York City's John F. Kennedy International Airport at 20:18 EDT (00:18 UTC) on 2 September 1998.
-From 20:33 – 20:47 EDT (00:33 to 00:47 UTC), the aircraft experienced a radio blackout for approximately thirteen minutes, which was later found to be caused by communication radio tuning errors.
+From 20:33 to 20:47 EDT (00:33 to 00:47 UTC), the aircraft experienced a radio blackout for approximately thirteen minutes, which was later found to be caused by communication radio tuning errors.